eazydammy/coding-challenges/60DaysOfUdacity/README.md

 ___
  ## D57 (02-05-20)
  - Completed Lesson 21 on _Network Infrastructure_
- - Particpated in daily quiz in the #sg_nigeria channel.
+ - Participated in daily quiz in the #sg_nigeria channel.
 It was very interesting and good refresher!

 It's 3 days to the end of the 60DaysOfUdacity challenge.
+A big thank you to those who have kept me going all this while @Adetoun @Bakare Peace @Benita Ojugo Ekene-Okikere @Bolaji Adetoye @Codedkate @Gabicle @GMike @han4xt @Ifeoma Udoye @innociousBliss @John Key @Kazeem Tijani @Michael Mekuleyi @Mudathir @Onyedikachi Okwa @Tomi Arotiba @Uzodimma @vahiwe @wisestMe.
+You guys are amazing!
+___
+ ## D58 (02-06-20)
+ - Started Lesson 22 on _Servers and Security Groups_ and completed 25% of the lesson.

+It's 2 days to the end of the 60DaysOfUdacity challenge for me.
 A big thank you to those who have kept me going all this while @Adetoun @Bakare Peace @Benita Ojugo Ekene-Okikere @Bolaji Adetoye @Codedkate @Gabicle @GMike @han4xt @Ifeoma Udoye @innociousBliss @John Key @Kazeem Tijani @Michael Mekuleyi @Mudathir @Onyedikachi Okwa @Tomi Arotiba @Uzodimma @vahiwe @wisestMe.
 You guys are amazing!
 ___